-Students may also report crime incidents to any CSA (page 8), responsible for promptly notifying CRPS of the reported incident.
-CRPS, Housing, Conduct, and HR will determine if it is a Clery reportable offense.
+Students may also report crime incidents to any CSA (page 8), responsible for promptly notifying CRPD of the reported incident.
+CRPD, Housing, Conduct, and HR will determine if it is a Clery reportable offense.
 Whether a victim or a witness of a crime, everyone has the responsibility to report criminal activity.
-If a crime occurs on or around campus, report it immediately to CRPS or a Public Safety Officer.
-Humboldt County Sheriff Office and CRPS have primary jurisdiction over the College of the Redwoods Eureka Campus and Humboldt County Sheriff Office over the Klamath-Trinity Instructional Site.
-The Eureka Police Department has primary jurisdiction over the Eureka Downtown Campus.
-The Del Norte County Sheriff's Office has jurisdiction over the Del Norte Campus.
+If a crime occurs on or around campus, report it immediately to CRPD or a Campus Safety Officer.
+Humboldt County Sheriff Office and CRPD have primary jurisdiction over the College of the Redwoods Eureka Campus and Humboldt County Sheriff Office over the Klamath-Trinity Instructional Site.
+The Eureka Police Department has primary jurisdiction over the Del Norte Campus.
 Classes may also be held at other locations.
 The law enforcement agency having jurisdiction should be notified.